Harper County Demographics

 A map of Harper County's Population by Race

-Harper County is the 75th most populous county of the 77 counties in Oklahoma.
+Harper County is ranked the 75th most populous county in Oklahoma, out of 77 counties.
+Harper County was ranked the 75th most populous county in the 2020 Census.

 Harper County's White Population